ministryofjustice/dso-architectural-decisions/doc/adr/0007-terraform-code-structure.md

     module into the inputs of another.

   **NOTE:** the root module should **NOT** be deploying any resources directs.
-  It's sole purview is to orchestrate the use of functional modules who's role it is to deploy resources.
+  It's sole purview is to orchestrate the use of functional modules whose role it is to deploy resources.

 **functional Modules** A functional module has the following responsibilities: